ebyrne1230/.NET-MVC-C-Web-Application/README.md

 As a team we built a company Intranet Web Application using C# leveraging the power of .NET frameworks with MVC.
 This project included end to end work.

+Testing the relative link concept

+[Before and After images of this story] (BeforeAndAfter4GitHub/IMG_4245.JPG)

 # Live Project